-After a happy, prolonged period of stabilisation and life-altering romance, I finally bid farewell to Belgium in the summer of 2009.
+After a prolonged period of stabilisation and life-altering romance, I finally bid farewell to Belgium in the summer of 2009.
 Uninspired by life in gray, uneventful Brussels, my girl and I headed off to China for an unforgettable year of teaching and travelling.

 They were calling departures every five minutes or so, the signal it seemed for a furious rush towards the exit gate.
 This was rough on the lone, dopey-looking security guard in oversized trousers.
 He had no chance of checking all the tickets, the human wall literally smashing through him.
 Watching the bodies pour forward, I scanned a pair of clone-like businessmen barking into their phones and an extensive family overloaded with shopping bags and suitcases.
 Just across from us sat a group of rubber-skinned labourers, half a dozen massive wooden crates set before them on metal trolleys.
 Docile and expressionless, wherever it was they were headed, they didn’t seem very excited about it.